JarmoKukkola/Ionic2-ng2-translate/README.md

 # Ionic2-ng2-translate

-Implementing localization of strings with [Ng2-Translate](https://github.com/ocombe/ng2-translate) and [Ionic 2](http://ionicframework.com/docs/v2/)
+Implementing localization of strings with [Ng2-Translate](https://github.com/ocombe/ng2-translate) and [Ionic 2](http://ionicframework.com/docs/v2/).
+This is using PLATFORM_PIPES to provide translation to all .html files without modifying .ts files.

 # Initialization